Nicaragua Costa Rica Border Crossing

 So we happily made a deal for cash at El Coco Azul and stayed a few days.
 Fab breakfast, friendly, central and quiet.

-We spent the first afternoon hanging around reading on the hammocks, then my son doing his journal on the balcony while I read.
+We spent the first afternoon hanging around, reading on the hammocks – my son doing his journal on the balcony while I read.
 It was lovely!

 Later that day we caught up with our friends and the kids had a swim in their hotel pool, and a swing on the great hammock.

-We went out to dinner, to one of the numerous beach restaurants, and had a moderately priced meal, along with fire jugglers and some singing on the beach as entertainment when we arrived.
+We went out for dinner at one of the numerous beach restaurants, and had a moderately priced meal along and were entertained by fire jugglers and a number of live music performances at the beach.

 Next day we had a late start.
 Firstly we caught up on my son’s writing and then headed to meet our friends at the beach.